jozavala-msft/data-accelerator/Local-Tutorial-4-Outputs-to-disk.md

  ![New output](./tutorials/images/outputquery.PNG)
  - Click Deploy.

 You have connected the Flow to a new output.

-You can view the output data in the location you have setup.
+# Viewing the data
+The data is being output within the container.
+In order to view it, you need to connect (bash) into the container.
+See the [FAQ](FAQ).

 * [Next tutorial : Output](https://github.com/Microsoft/data-accelerator/wiki/Local-Tutorial-5-Adding-SQL-to-your-flow-and-outputs-to-Metrics-dashboard)